nancy77zion/TechGirl-Learning-Site/README.md

 1. Start the application: `yarn dev`
 2. Open your browser and visit `http://localhost:5173`
-3. You will be greeted with the welcome screen of Quizzy.
-4. Click on the "Get Started Here" button to start the quiz.
+3. Click on the "Get Started Here" button.
-5. Answer the quiz questions and see your results.
+5. register.

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute to CodeQuiz, please follow these steps:
+Contributions and feedbacks are welcome!
+If you'd like to contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch: `git checkout -b <branch name>`